JPAT-ROSEMARY/SCUBA/README.md

 Issues
 --
-* (1) BCEL Framework used is 5.2 which has not been updated yet to consider Java 8.
+* (1) BCEL Framework library used by SCUBA is release version 5.2 which has not been updated yet to consider Java 8.
 * (2) Enhancement is required for the Concrete Exceptions in the common project
 * (3) Enhancement to the model in general, especially the Stats sub-model part
 * (4) A couple of FindBugs rule violations need to be addressed